 Crystal Bridges Museum of American Art has a world-class collection of American art, stunning architecture, and is nestled in 120-acres of Ozark woods with miles of trails.
 We have something for everyone, for visitors just like you.
 Admission to the museum and trails is always free.

-- Skyspace: James Turrell’s Skyspace, The Way of Color, located on the Art Trail, is open for the sunrise experience every morning approximately 30 to 45 minutes before sunrise.
+Located on the Art Trail, The Skyspace is open for the sunrise experience every morning approximately 30 to 45 minutes before sunrise.
 Precise times vary according to the time of year.
 The sunset experience begins about 10 minutes before sunset.
 Seating in the Skyspace is limited.
 Guests are encouraged to arrive 30 minutes early to secure a seat.
 Each experience takes about 30 to 40 minutes.

 Upcoming Programs & Events